SIDN/dmap-site/index.md

 Therefore, if you are a reseracher, just do the following:
   1. Send a request to sidnlabs at sidn .nl stating how you intend to use Dmap *using your university/resarch institution* e-mail address.
   1. We will send you our academic license agreement (Modified Apache 2 License)
-  1. Once you send us back, we will quickly process that and give it access to our  [GitHub Repository](https://github.com/SIDN/emap), so you can clone, improve, and use as you want.
+  1. Once you send it back to us, we will quickly process that and give it access to our  [GitHub Repository](https://github.com/SIDN/emap), so you can clone, improve, and use as you want.
      * It includes the complete documentation as well

-###   From measurements to SQL
+###   From raw measurements to SQL analysis

   Very often, researchers spend an awful lot of time planning and executing measurements.
 The complexity of different data formats and issues that may emerge drain energy that could be otherwise be spent on reserach questions.